-Watch: A future staple of tourism in Tendring?
+Watch: A future staple of the seafront?
 I try out Clacton's newest attraction

 Speaking shortly after the official launch last Saturday, Billy Peak, owner of Clacton Pavilion, said he hoped the wheel will attract visitors to the town.

-Giving the ‘wow-factor’ it gives off, felt even when simply driving past it, seeing day-trippers flock to ride the wheel on a scorching summer day would not come as a surprise.
+Giving the ‘wow-factor’ it gives off, felt even when simply driving past, seeing day-trippers flock to ride the wheel on a scorching summer day will not come as a surprise.

 To find out more visit clactonpavilion.co.uk.